-Forthcoming book: What is the Economy?
+Book: What is the Economy?

 Why are houses so expensive?
 Is our banking system going to collapse again?
 Should we be worried that robots are going to take all our jobs?
 And just what exactly is the economy anyway?
 Economists and politicians would have you believe that ‘the economy’ is a rarified topic best left to ‘the experts’.

 The experts are wrong.
-Co-authored by our Editor, Beth Leslie, this book uncovers what people really mean when they talk about ‘the economy’, taking the word off its pedestal and showing that it’s just a lens for understanding the world around us.
+Co-authored by our editor, Beth Leslie, this book uncovers what people really mean when they talk about ‘the economy’, taking the word off its pedestal and showing that it’s just a lens for understanding the world around us.